mvaganov/CmdLineAsteroids/notes.md

 ### voice
 My code will bend the Interface Segregation Principle:
 I'm not going to make fine-grained Interface separations.
 I won't need them in practice, and writing them will the increase complexity of this tutorial for little gain.
 For example, it is possible that not all GameObjects will need a position.
-But I don't want an additional IHasPosition interface.
+But I don't want an additional `IHasPosition` interface.

 ### scene
 highlight 'D Dependency Inversion'

 ### voice
 My code already uses several kind of Singletons, which is a gross violation of the Dependency Inversion Principle.
 	To be clear, I hate the fact that my code relies on singletons.
-They are like global variables, create hidden dependencies that are difficult to extract or reason about, and difficult to share across projects.
+They are like global variables, which create hidden dependencies that are difficult to extract or reason about, and make the code difficult to share across projects.
 	If multi-threading gets involved, Singletons can create nightmarish bugs.
 	In short, singletons make a brittle design, limiting future functionality.
-		For example, I have a `Time` singleton, and if I want to add a localized-time-travel, like a region of space that makes physics work backwards, that would require multiple local Time objects.
-	I did write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping some interesting designs later.
+	I did intentionally write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping interesting designs later.
+	And I acknowledge that convenient static access will probably result in technical debt.
 		If I was serious about those specialized designs, I would not use singletons.
-To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features, and I expect to enforce single-threading for all game logic.
+To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features.
+I also expect to enforce single-threading for game logic, reducing design costs of singletons.
-I explicitly accept the design cost of Singletons, as many other game engines do (like Unity).
+I explicitly accept the design costs of Singletons, as many other game engines do (like Unity).

 If I did want to create code that didn't use a `Time` singleton, designed with Dependency Inversion in mind, I would:
 	Create an interface for `Time` objects, like `ITime` Give every instance of an object that uses `Time` a reference to a `ITime` object Populate that `ITime` object reference on initialization, probably in a factory method I would also have properties to query and change the Time instance at runtime.
+	All of this would provide no real value for my current game design.

 Lets get to implementing some interfaces.